hakivvi/ObjectPwnStream/README.md

     $ git clone https://github.com/hakivvi/ObjectPwnStream
     $ cd ObjectPwnStream
     $ bundle install && bundle exec rake install

+## Documentation
+See [ObjectPwnStream wiki page](https://github.com/hakivvi/ObjectPwnStream/wiki/Documentation) for a more detailed gem usage and methods documentation.

 ## Usage
 the library provides a set of methods to mimic the methods of both `ObjectInputStream` and `ObjectOutputStream`,